 style Phase4 fill:#1a1a2e,stroke:#ffd700,color:#fffPhase 1: Audit and Classify

-Map every AI API call in your system.
-For each one, record: the model used, average input/output tokens, frequency, and the business function it serves.
-Most teams discover that 20% of their call patterns account for 80% of their spend.
+Map every AI API call in your system: model used, average input/output tokens, frequency, and business function.
+Most teams discover that 20% of call patterns account for 80% of spend.

-- Tier 1 — Critical: Calls where quality directly impacts revenue or user experience.
-These justify frontier models.
+- Tier 1 — Critical: quality directly impacts revenue or user experience; justifies frontier models

-- Tier 2 — Important: Calls that need good quality but tolerate minor degradation.
-Candidates for model downgrades.
+- Tier 2 — Important: needs good quality but tolerates minor degradation; candidates for model downgrades

-- Tier 3 — Routine: Classification, extraction, formatting, and other structured tasks.
-Should use the cheapest capable model.
+- Tier 3 — Routine: classification, extraction, formatting; should use the cheapest capable model

 The audit alone often reveals immediate wins.
 One organization discovered that 40% of their frontier model spend was on structured data extraction — a task their fine-tuned model handled identically at 1/20th the cost.